aristanetworks/anta/README.md

 ### How to clear the MAC addresses which are blacklisted in EVPN

+The python script [evpn-blacklist-recovery.py](scripts/evpn-blacklist-recovery.py) clears the MAC addresses which are blacklisted in EVPN:

-- Update the devices [inventory](examples/devices.txt) with your devices IP address or hostnames.
+- Update the devices [inventory](examples/devices.txt) with the devices IP address or hostname
-- Run the python script [evpn-blacklist-recovery.py](scripts/evpn-blacklist-recovery.py).
+- Run the python script [evpn-blacklist-recovery.py](scripts/evpn-blacklist-recovery.py)

 ```shell
 vi devices-list.text